albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Mouse Clicks and Modifiers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the keyboard and mouse click to get quick access to certain functions.
+You can use the keyboard and mouse clicks to get quick access to some functions.

-See :ref:`mouse-clicks-legend` for more information about this.
+See :ref:`mouse-clicks-legend` in the map legend for more information about this.

-Clicking again on a hotspot removes the marks, measurement lines or flight plan waypoints.
+Clicking again on a hotspot removes the mark, measurement line or flight plan waypoint, for example.

 .. _aircraft-map: